Ghosts of Mars: Plot

-Friends of Williams arrive and force Ballard and Butler to release him.
-While they originally plan on leaving the officers and remaining miners to die, Ballard convinces them to work together to survive.
-Their initial effort to escape is halted when the army of feral miners converge on their position, killing, injuring and infecting several of them.
-Confronted by Ballard, Whitlock eventually explains that she fled from her post after discovering an ancient underground vault created by an extinct Martian civilization.
+While Williams and his crew originally plan on leaving the officers to die, Ballard convinces them to work together to survive against the miners.
+Their initial effort to escape is halted when the miners attack, killing, injuring and infecting several of them.
+Whitlock reveals that she fled from her post after discovering an ancient underground vault created by an extinct Martian civilization.
 When the door to the vault was opened, it released hostile spirits or "ghosts", which took possession of the workers, causing their violent behavior.
 Killing a possessed human merely releases the Martian spirit to possess another host.
 Ballard surmises that these Martian spirits believe humans to be an invading race.
-Ballard is briefly possessed until Butler feeds her an illegal hallucinogenic drug that she had secretly been taking, which forces the Martian spirit to leave her body.
+Ballard herself is briefly possessed; believing her to be dead, Butler and Williams leave her outside and Butler feeds her an illegal hallucinogenic drug that Ballard had been taking to get high, which forces the Martian spirit to leave her body.

-The group is forced to flee as the possessed workers breach the jail, leaving only Ballard, Williams, Butler, Kincaid and Whitlock left alive.
-While they are able to make it to the train, Ballard realizes that they have a duty to exterminate the Martian threat and decide to return to Shining Canyon to overload the outpost's nuclear power plant, assuming that the ensuing atomic blast will vaporize the spirits.
-While they are able to initiate the meltdown, Whitlock is possessed, while Butler, Kincaid and the two train operators are killed.
-Boarding the train, Ballard and Williams watch as the army is engulfed in the explosion.
-Williams tends to Ballard's wounds.
-Unwilling to face the authorities, he handcuffs Ballard to her cot and leaves.
-She moves to shoot him, but realizes her respect for him and lets him escape.
+The group is forced to flee as the possessed workers breach the jail.
+While they escape on the train, Ballard realizes they have a duty to exterminate the Martian threat and decides to return to Shining Canyon and overload the outpost's nuclear power plant, assuming that the ensuing atomic blast will vaporize the spirits.
+During this mission, Whitlock is possessed, while Butler, Kincaid, and the two train operators are killed.
+Boarding the train as the last two survivors, Ballard and Williams escape the explosion.
+Unwilling to face the authorities, Williams handcuffs Ballard to her cot and escapes.
+Having taken to him, she lets him go.

 Resting after her trial, Ballard is woken by an alert that the city is under attack.
-Realizing their attempt to destroy the spirits failed, she readies herself to face the onslaught alone until she is greeted by Williams, who hands her a weapon.
-The two agree to fight their way out of the city together.
+Realizing their attempt to destroy the spirits failed, she is greeted by Williams; the two agree to fight their way out together.